ungurnicoleta/ungurnicoleta/README.md

 Passionate about tech, web development, mobile app development, and of course coffee.

-My guilty pleasures books, cats, music & art 📚🎨
+My guilty pleasures: books, cats, music & art 📚🎨

 Let's get to know each other.